-As a government contractor, we are subject to various laws and regulations that are more restrictive than those applicable to non government contractors.
+As a government contractor, we are subject to various laws and regulations that are more restrictive than those applicable to non-government contractors.
 Intense government scrutiny of contractors' compliance with those laws and regulations through audits and investigations is inherent in government contracting and, from time to time, we receive inquiries, subpoenas, and similar demands related to our ongoing business with government entities.
-Violations can result in civil or criminal liability as well as suspension or debarment from eligibility for awards of new government contracts or option renewals based upon current information and discussions with counsel, with the exception of the matters noted in Note 8, Commitments and Contingencies, to the financial statements contained in this report to the extent stated therein, none of the investigations, claims and lawsuits in which we are involved is expected to have a material adverse effect on our consolidated financial position, results of operations, cash flows or our ability to conduct business See Note 8, Commitments and Contingencies, to the financial statements contained in this report for a discussion of certain matters to which we are a party The information set forth in such note is incorporated by reference into this Item 3 From time to time, we establish reserves for litigation when we consider it probable that a loss will occur
+Violations can result in civil or criminal liability as well as suspension or debarment from eligibility for awards of new government contracts or option renewals.

+We are involved in various investigations, claims and lawsuits in the normal conduct of our business.
+We are not always aware if we or our affiliates are under investigation or the status of such matters.
+Although the outcome of our legal proceedings cannot be predicted with certainty and no assurances can be provided, in the opinion of our management, based upon current information and discussions with counsel, with the exception of the matters noted in Note 18, Commitments and Contingencies, to the financial statements contained in this report to the extent stated therein, none of the investigations, claims and lawsuits in which we are involved is expected to have a material adverse effect on our consolidated financial position, results of operations, cash flows or our ability to conduct business.
+See Note 18, Commitments and Contingencies, to the financial statements contained in this report for a discussion of certain matters to which we are a party.
+The information set forth in such note is incorporated by reference into this Item 3.
+From time to time, we establish reserves for litigation when we consider it probable that a loss will occur.